-After the two trial days, it was clear that I did not want to do my internship at any company other than Schaerer AG.
+After the two trial days, it was clear to me that I did not want to do my internship at any company other than Schaerer AG.
 When they told me during the interview that they wanted to hire me as an intern starting on August 1, 2019, I was very happy.

-During my training, I always made sure that nothing was neglected, be it school, sports or work — which, to be honest, was not always easy.
+During my training, I made sure that nothing was neglected, be it school, sports or work — which, to be honest, was not always easy.
 In the process, I realized that it is important to focus only on the task at hand at any given time.
 Sometimes I wanted to discuss the plays for the next match even though I was still at school.

 Feusi is a targeted, accredited and owner-operated private school group.
 It offers consistent and practice-oriented educational programmes in an informal atmosphere.
 Feusi stands for lifelong learning, flexibility and competence.
-This is also demonstrated by its 200,000 graduates who have been expanding their knowledge since 1952.
-There is also a wide range of vocational training opportunities for athletes, allowing them to pursue competitive sports and complete their training at the same time.
+This is demonstrated by its 200,000 graduates who have been expanding their knowledge since 1952.
+There is a wide range of vocational training opportunities for athletes, allowing them to pursue competitive sports and complete their training at the same time.
 These sports schools have been certified partner schools of Swiss Olympics since 2004.

 Swiss Olympics is the National Olympic Committee and the umbrella organisation for organised Swiss athletics under private law.
 It has 104 members and approximately two million athletes in around 19,500 clubs.

 Schaerer AG has been training commercial clerks and logistics specialists since 2009.
 And since 2018, computer scientists, design engineers, mechanics, electricians and technicians have been mastering their apprenticeships at Schaerer as well.